Stop forking out for Waking Watch.

 The choice is yours, keep it as a fire alarm or repurpose it as an aid for evacuation!

 N.B.
 Residents MUST be informed on the system used in their building (whether it’s a fire alarm or evacuation system) and the sounds which they make so they know to associate that sound with knowing they’ve got to get out!

 Also, if changing the system to an evacuation system is something you want, it’s much better to consider this prior to the initial installation of the fire alarm to allow your fire alarm engineer (i.e. us!) to make allowances in the design for this capability later down the line.

-Fire alarm installations are usually under warranty for at least the first year (we offer them with a 5-year warranty) so if there are any issues then you’ve covered.
+Fire alarm installations are usually under warranty for at least the first year (we offer them with a 5-year warranty when in a servicing subscription – something you have to do for compliance anyway) so if there are any issues then you’ve covered.
 Unlike humans which aren’t covered under warranty, unfortunately!

 |Feature||Waking Watch||Fire Alarm|

 |Always awake?||Not always (from experience)||✔️|

 |In the flats?||❌||✔️|